-The audiology segment of the Division of Otolaryngology at UAB includes three main segments: Diagnostic testing, Hearing aid dispensing, and Cochlear implants.
+The audiology segment of the Department of Otolaryngology at UAB includes three main segments: Diagnostic testing, Hearing aid dispensing, and Cochlear implants.

 Hearing test strategies, including pure tone and speech audiometry, otoacoustic emissions, and auditory brainstem response testing, are performed and aim to define a patient's hearing level and type of hearing loss if present.

 Once the degree and type of hearing loss are determined, additional diagnostic and treatment options are considered and offered to the patient where appropriate.
 Treatment for hearing loss can be medical, surgical or hearing amplification, and it is best determined by the underlying cause of the hearing loss.

 - Otoacoustic emissions

 Vestibular or balance testing strategies focus on testing the vestibular (balance) portion of the inner ear.
 Once baseline measurements of vestibular, and visual function are performed, results are combined with clinical presentation, physical examination, and additional diagnostic evaluation to determine the proper explanation for dizziness and balance disorders.

 State of the art hearing aids are provided through the UAB Department of Otolaryngology and include several prominent brand names, such as Phonak, Siemens, GNResound and Otocon.

 Conventional hearing aids may be Behind the ear (BTE), In the ear (ITE), Completely in the canal (CIC), or Contralateral routing of offside signal (CROS) hearing aids.